 I often had fruit and yogurt for breakfast – stick to the naturally GF options.

 Moroccan restaurants also commonly sell omelettes (due to the French influence) so if I wanted a lighter lunch I would order this – it’s not your average omelette and is a bit spicier and oilier but I loved the taste!

 Our lovely riad served me omelettes and yogurt for breakfast instead of the normal gluten-y option, which I so appreciated!

 ^^Breakfast yogurt with local jam at Riad Dar Zaman

 Gluten Free in Morocco: What You CAN’T Eat

 Moroccans love their bread – but you’ll be hard pressed to find the street oven containing artisanal gluten free dough.
 Be careful if you eat tagine in a group because it’s often served with dipping bread.
 I had to swipe up my tagine first on our night in the Sahara Desert.

 Couscous.
 Another classic dish is couscous – made from durum wheat.
-It’s basically tiny pasta, so it’s a no-no. If you’re dining at your hotel, you could ask for the couscous to be cornmeal or rice, but most restaurants in town can’t accommodate this/won’t understand why you’re asking.
+It’s basically tiny pasta, so it’s a no-no. If you’re dining at your hotel, you could ask for the couscous to be cornmeal or rice.
+Our riad was able to accommodate this which was a fun surprise!
+However, most restaurants in town can’t accommodate this/won’t understand why you’re asking.

 Harrira.
 This is a famous Moroccan vegetable soup.
 It’s almost always thickened with flour.